RetepV/nTerm2-S-FT231/README.md

 # Progress

+5-6-2025

+Three things progressed.

+1. I decided to drop the supercap.
+I don't think it will last so long, they are meant to bridge short power downs, not long ones.
+I tested with a CR2032 and a BAT43 diode, and that works just as reliable as battery backup, but will give waaaaay more backup life.
+2. I decided to add OPT2...OPT5 solder bridges to give people the options of leaving out the resistors and driver circuits.
+Soldering 1-2 on the solder bridges will make the signals go through the relay circuits, i.e. have software switchable RxD/TxD, RTS/CTS, or DTR/DSR.
+Soldering 2-3 will connect RxD, TxD, RTS and CTS directly to the RS-232 connector.
+It can save you some money if you don't need the switchability, and you can always change your mind later.
+3. I also decided that This Is It.
+No more features, no more nothing, nTerm2-S is feature complete, and I am going to order new PCBs to see if everything actually still works.
+If everything works as planned, then I will consider nTerm2-S as being released.
+Software is hard on it's way.
+But if you can't wait, you can already use FabGL's AnsiTerminal example: the nTerm2-S hardware is backwards compatible.

+The scary part is the FT-231 circuit.
+I have not tested it, and have to hope that I didn't make a mistake.
+The other more or less scary thing is that I had to move the AUDIO_PWM track, and hope that I did not introduce a bunch of crossover.
+The AUDIO_PWM track had to cross over the RxD_0 and TxD_0 lines.
+But these are only used for the ESP32 console ouput or during updating of the firmware.
+So if console output is removed, there should simply be nothing to cross over.

 29-5-2025

 The real time clock survived the night on only the backup power. :) At the last moment, I decided to put a series resistor of 150 ohm with the supercap (there was none in [Dallas's reference design](https://nl.mouser.com/datasheet/2/272/rtc-4-click-manual-v100-1483841.pdf).
 The inrush current when the supercap is empty of charge could be quite high.
 It's just for a short time, but theoretically it could cause such a power dip that it would cause boot loops.
 I haven't measured the inrush current, but "the word" is that it could even be multiple Amperes, which could theoretically also cause a track to burn.